The Optus Glean promise: predictability

 How high can water-fed poles reach?

 Commercial water-fed poles can reach up to 20 metres, approximately 5 to 6 storeys.
 Specialist poles extend to 25 metres in some cases.
 Effective reach depends on the pole material, wind conditions, and building access.
 For buildings above 6 storeys, rope access or MEWP methods are required.
-Optus Glean assesses the appropriate method for each building during a free site survey.
+Optus Glean assesses the appropriate method for each building during a site survey.

 Is window cleaning at height regulated in Ireland?